-Wisconsin 39-1847269 (State or other jurisdiction on of incorporation or organization (I.R.S.
-Employer Identification number) 2210 Woodland D rive, Manitowoc, Wisconsin 54220 (Address of pa rincipal executive offices) Zip code) Registrant's telephone number r, including area code: (920) 892- 9340 Exchange Act of 1934 duri hether the Registrant (1) has filed al ng the preceding 12 months (or for s such filing requirements for the past uch shorter period that the Registr ' ' Interactive Data File requi whether the registrant has submitted red to be submitted and posted purs eriod that the registrant was required suant to Rule 405 of Regulation S -T (§232.405) during the preceding hether the registrant is a large acceed definitions of "accelerated filer," "lack one): Large accelerated filer o Accelerated filer \square (Do not Non-accelerated filer o check if a smaller reporting compa Smaller reporting company onny) Indicate by check mark wh ether the Registrant is a shell compar ny (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No \square There were 22 715 028 sha res of the Registrant's common stock coutstanding on November 4, 2010 1
+Wisconsin 39-1847269 (State or other jurisdiction on of incorporation or organiza ation) (I.R.S.
+En nployer Identification number) 2210 Woodland D rive, Manitowoc, Wisconsin 54220 (Address of pr incipal executive offices) (Zip code) Registrant's telephone nu mber, including area code: (92 0) 892-9340 Exchange Act of 1934 duri 0 () for such shorter period that the ed by Section 13 or 15(d) of the Securities Registrant was required to file such reports) Interactive Data File requi red to be submitted and posted , i d on its corporate Web site, if any, every lation S-T (§232.405) during the preceding es).
+Yes o No o definitions of "accelerated file d filer, a non-accelerated filer or a smaller "smaller reporting company" in Rule 12b-2 Large accelerated filer o Accelerated filer ☑ (Do Non-accelerated filer o not check if a smaller reporting Smaller reporting company o g company) Indicate by check mark wh ether the Registrant is a shell co mpany (as defined in Rule 12b-2 2 of the Exchange Act).
+Yes o No ☑ There were 22,715,028 sha res of the Registrant's common stock outstanding on November 4, 2010.